LBHackney-IT/social-care-recording/README.md

 - ~~APIs should validate against the same schemas as the UI~~ (DONE)
 - ~~Refactor APIs to be submission-centric~~ (DONE)
 - ~~Improve autosave so it doesn't submit after initial form mount~~ (DONE)

-1. Refactor forms to use formik status messages
+- ~~Refactor forms to use formik status messages~~ (DONE)

-2. **Submit** to the case viewer api
+1. **Submit** to the case viewer api
-3. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
+2. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
-4. If form has one step, skip the task list
+3. If form has one step, skip the task list
-5. Write a script to convert a CSV into form config
+4. Write a script to convert a CSV into form config

 ### Next